 Welcome to our interview process!
 Questions?
-Please feel free to email Chris Armbrister, our Director of Theatrical Programming, with anything that pops into your mind.
+Please feel free to email Chris Armbrister, our Artistic Director, with anything that pops into your mind.
 He loves questions!
 In fact, here are some of his most common and their answers:

 What is Stagedoor Manor?